technige/python-concurrency-demo/README.md

 ![Abstract depiction of threads operating alongside the GIL](art/gil-threads.png)

-The simplest way to implement thread-based concurrency in Python is to extend the `threading.Thread` class, overriding the `run()` method.
-This is done in this demo, by creating the `Worker` class as a subclass of `Thread`.
+The simplest way to implement thread-based concurrency in Python is to either use the the `threading.Thread` class directly, or to extend it and override the `run()` method.
+This demo uses the base `Thread` class, passing it a target function.

 Threads can be started with the `start()` method and the flow of execution merged back into the main thread with the `join()` method.